HL7/vr-common-library/input/pagecontent/the_specification.md

 ### Profiles and Extensions

-To claim conformance to a Vital Records Common Profiles Library, servers SHALL:

-* Be able to populate all profile data elements that have a minimum cardinality >= 1 and/or flagged as Must Support as defined by that profile’s StructureDefinition.
+To claim conformance to a Vital Records Common Profiles Library, servers SHALL be able to populate all profile data elements that have a minimum cardinality >= 1 and/or flagged as Must Support as defined by that profile’s StructureDefinition.

 ### General Guidance